- Although printing is easy in Windows 10, you might come across various issues.

 Before you can remove these files, you need to disable Print Spooler service by following these steps:

 - When the Services window opens, locate Print Spooler, right-click it and choose Stop.

-- Once you open PRINTERS folder, delete all files from it.
+- Once you open the PRINTERS folder, delete all files within.

 - Disconnect your printer from your PC.

 Manually updating your drivers is very annoying and can permanently damage your PC (by downloading the wrong driver versions).

 So, we recommend you to download TweakBit’s Driver Updater (100% safe and tested by us) to do it automatically.

 - Download and install DriverFix.